mysterlune/ember-cli-list-view/README.md

+# DEPRECATED

+[Ember.ListView](https://github.com/emberjs/list-view) is now an addon as of [#203](https://github.com/emberjs/list-view/pull/203).
+Great job, @taras, for contributing the change.

+__Please discontinue using this repo__.
+This was only intended to be useful until the main project became addon-ified.
+Thanks for using, forking, starring, etc.

 # Ember List View for Ember CLI #

 This is an npm package that contains the [Ember.ListView](https://github.com/emberjs/list-view) base library packaged as an [Ember CLI](https://github.com/stefanpenner/ember-cli) Addon.